Agricultural and horticultural products regulatory review

 Scope of the review

-• Why does government intervene in the regulation of these products?
+- Why does government intervene in the regulation of these products?

-• How the regulations are working, including compared to equivalent regimes in other countries.
+- How are the regulations working, including compared to equivalent regimes in other countries?

-The terms of reference outline the scope and approach to the review, including the milestones.
+We encourage you to read the review’s Terms of Reference, which outline the scope and approach to the review, and include the milestones.

 Engagement and consultation

-Timeframe and outputs
+Timeframe

-1 August to 08 September 2024 September to November 2024 December 2024 February 2025
+1 August to 08 September 2024 | September to November 2024 | December 2024 | February 2025 |

-Submissions and engagement process Substantive analysis, including of submissions and engagement Draft report Cabinet paper
+Submissions and engagement process | Substantive analysis, including of submissions and engagement | Draft report | Cabinet paper |

 Note this timeline is subject to change.